MaureenZOU/PhD_Year1_Study_Notes/pytorch_tricky_survey/README.md

 # Pytorch Tricky Survey

+## torch.max
+for more than three dimension, it will first return the max value and then return the coordinates.

 ## Version Control
 For each project if you work on a specific pytorch version, then stick on that.
 Otherwise it will create some problem.